YoussefNasser25/Project-Revision-on-all-oop-concepts/README.md

 ## ⚙️ Requirements
 - JDK 8 or higher
-- Any Java development environment (preferably IntelliJ or Eclipse)
+- Any Java development environment (preferably IntelliJ , Netbeans or Eclipse )

 ## 🚀 How to Run
 1. Clone the repository: